greg-raven/Department-21/_posts/2010-01-17-the-worlds-shortest-books.md

 A COLLECTION of MOTIVATIONAL SPEECHES, by Dr. J. Kevorkian

-TO ALL THE MEN WE’VE LOVED BEFORE…, by Ellen de Generes AND Rosie O’Donnell
+TO ALL THE MEN WE’VE LOVED BEFORE …, by Ellen de Generes AND Rosie O’Donnell

 THE AMISH PHONE DIRECTORY